fusion94/fusion94.org/src/content/blog/2025-07-16-remote-managers-toolkit-distributed-sre-teams.md

 ## What's Next

-Remote work isn't a temporary solution—it's the future of engineering teams.
+Remote work isn't a temporary solution.
+It's the future of engineering teams.
 The systems I've built aren't perfect, but they've transformed a traditionally on-site organization into a high-performing distributed engineering culture.

 The key is to be intentional.
 Every process, every tool, every meeting needs to justify its existence in a remote context.
 If it doesn't make distributed teams more effective, it doesn't belong in your toolkit.